6 Phrases Good Negotiators Use To Get Whatever They Want

 Now, every negotiation is different.
 But there are common threads in every one.
 While no words work all the time, the following phrases can help keep you on track, serve notice to the other side, and keep the conversation open until you decide when it’s over.

 Time isn’t limitless but you don’t jump right in.
 With common transactional deals where you won’t see they won’t see the customer service rep or a car dealer again, you want to start by building rapport, and open-ended questions do that.
 It could be the above or something like, “How long have you been doing this?”, “What do you like about your job”, or “Who annoys you?”

 Chances are, they rarely get asked anything like that.
 They’re more “used to being abused and disregarded,” Shell says.
-By asking them about themselves, you’ve taken a moment to recognize them and given the interaction dimension, and when you’re not feeling good about what’s being offered, you can ask, “Are there any other options you can think of?”
+By asking them about themselves, you’ve taken a moment to recognize them — a big part of good communication — and given the interaction dimension, and when you’re not feeling good about what’s being offered, you can ask, “Are there any other options you can think of?”
 You’re acknowledging the power and insider knowledge that they have and you don’t.
 It won’t work all the time, but sometimes that person will want to do something for you.